Krnsand/portfolio1_plant_care/README.md

 <img src="https://github.com/Krnsand/portfolio1_plant_care/blob/main/readme_images/bug1.png">
 </details>

-It was as if DevTools was still open and set to a certain device screen size even after it had been closed.
-If I went to another tab and then returened to my website, the layout had fixed itself, always.
+It was as if DevTools was still open and set to a certain device screen-size even after it had been closed.
+If I went to another tab and then returned to my website, the layout had fixed itself, always.
 I don't understand it and I don't know what to do about it.
 I will look into it in the future.

 - Another bug (or an interesting special feature perhaps) I found was that some of my style to the Home page did not show up as intended on my own phone.
 The reason being I have it on "dark mode".
 Personally I don't mind this "bug" as it doesn't make anything hard to read or messes with the layout or anything else.
 It just doesn't look as intended.
 I will look into why it does this in the future, but for now I am enjoying the special effects.